sheldonu/Fast-Food-Data-Analysis/README.md

 # Data Analysis Results

-Question 1:
+Question 1: What food item has the best protein-to-calorie ratio?

-Answer 1:

-Question 2:

-Answer 2:
+Answer 1: The KENTUCKY GRILLED CHICKEN BREAST has the best protein-to-calorie ratio.

+Question 2: What company has the most, lowest amount of sugar items?

+Answer 2: The data shows that Pizza Hut has the most items with the lowest amount of sugar added.

+Question 3: What is the accuracy on finding out what item belongs to a company based on the nutritional facts?

+Answer 3: The accuracy on finding this out is about 74%.

 # Development Environment